 When fully mixed, the color should be light, as in the photo below.

-Then you mix the eggs in one at a time for even mixing, then the vanilla, then the baking soda mixture.
+The next step in my peanut butter cup chocolate chip cookies is to mix the eggs in one at a time for even mixing, then the vanilla, then the baking soda mixture.

 When adding the flour, add one cup at a time, very slowly.
 This not only helps with even mixing, but more important for neat freak bakers out there, it helps decrease the chances of flour flying back in your face because there's too much in the mixer at a time :)